-The official reference implementation of the client (mcpi) doesn't wait at all and simply assumes that all commands which don't normally provide a response succeed.
-The picraft implementation provides a configurable timeout, or the option to ignore errors like the reference implementation (the default is to wait 0.2s in order to err on the side of safety).
+The mcpi implementation of the client doesn't wait at all and simply assumes that all commands which don't normally provide a response succeed.
+The picraft implementation provides a configurable timeout, or the option to ignore errors like the mcpi implementation.
+It defaults to acting in the same manner as the mcpi implementation partly for consistency and partly because such long timeouts are required with remote servers that the library's performance becomes unacceptable.